 • Global and selective adjustments such as brightness, hue, saturation and contrast to restore the appearance of the original scene.

-Image stitching – combining multiple images with overlapping fields of view that are taken consecutively (panoramas)
+Image stitching – combining multiple photos with overlapping fields of view that are taken consecutively (panoramas)

 Editing techniques that are not allowed: